Ray6464/ray6464.github.io/index.markdown

 14. There are not websites, clouds, email clients, etc. Only other people's computers.
 15. The initial purpose of developement of Ray-Net is to provide a computer network for free education, finincial technology, and social networking.

+## The Chat Application
+A Chat Application for Ray-Net is under development.
+It utilizes the `PGP` and `Web-of-Trust` protocols, and the additional `dead-drop protocol`, and the `ambassador protocol` to keep the messages safe, and the users anonymous.
+All communication is end-to-end encrypted!

+### PGP
+The PGP protocol uses AES (or ChaCha20 which is better for light-weight devices) of Symmetric Encryption, and instead of Generating Random Keys you decide on a key everytime you encrypt a message.

+> Since computers can't generate true random numbers its up to you to do this yourself using dice or just guessing!
+Generating psudo-random numbers with a computer will make your encryption valunerable.

+### Dead-Drop Protocol
+In the Dead-Drop Protocol the priority is givin to getting the message to from Party-A to Party-B, without them ever comming in `face-2-face` contact.

+> Note: `face-2-fact` contact here means having the knowledge of real world credentials as a requirement of meeting.

+### Ambassador Protocol
+In the Ambassador protocol we carry the message from one tower to the next, changing the name of the owner of the message.
+Going over several Towers allows circumventing several limitations and gives a certain degree of anonymity.
+This somewhat overcomes the indirect trust problem in a web-of-trust.

 To officially support the development of Ray-Net contact the developers at rayvanet@gmail.com.
 To support the developers buy the Books Published by Author Ray Voice.
 Follow the developers on Twitter @rayshorthead and @annashorthead.